-Impact of Medical Information On The Net
+Impact Of Medical Information On The Internet

-Musculoskeletal Consumer Review took an opportunity to sit with Dr. Leslie Tay, a Resident Family Doctor from Karri Family Clinic to discuss about the impact of medical information on the internet.
-Dr. Tay is also a famous Singapore food blogger providing insights into the local hawker's lives, Singapore's food culture and trends in the development of Singapore hawker food.
+Musculoskeletal Consumer Review (MCR) took an opportunity to sit with Dr. Leslie Tay, a Resident Family Doctor from Karri Family Clinic to discuss about the impact of medical information on the internet.
+Dr. Tay is also a famous Singapore food blogger providing insights into the local hawker’s lives, Singapore’s food culture and trends in the development of Singapore hawker food.
 His food blog has been featured in various newspapers, including The Straits Times and Lian He Zao Bao.